Cleveland at Twins. Indians 6, Twins 4.

 It was knitting night at the Metrodome, and all the Twins gathered early to start work on their projects.
 Everyone had a different one.
 There was Juan Rincon with his reindeer sweater, Justin Morneau making a Canadian flag, Michael Cuddyer a tea cozy, Lew Ford his Dr. Who scarf.
 Matt Guerrier, finally able to knit again after weeks on the knitter's DL, is back working on some cotton manpris, and Johan Santana took a break from his relentless knitting of bears for the Mother Bear Project to make a zebra striped thong, which he worked on all game.

 There was, as often happens when groups of knitters gather, some taunting.
 Most of it was in good fun, but some of it cut a little deep.
 When Torii Hunter questioned Justin Morneau's intarsia skills, Morneau muttered, "Whatever.
 You don't know your moss stitch from your ass stitch."
 Them, of course, are fighting words.
-Meanwhile Juan Rincon was happily knitting away at Martha's poncho when Carlos Silva took one look and shook his head.
+Meanwhile Juan Rincon was happily knitting away at when Carlos Silva took one look and shook his head.

 "Juanie, ponchos are so five minutes ago."